department-of-decentralization/Ecosystem-Job-Openings/README.md

 Notes: we don't recommend people we don't know.
 Please connect with the teams yourself, talent needs to meet talent without middleman.

 Obviously, this initiative was originated to help out the Consensys alumni but it's not restricted to them.
-We are al searching for a dream position.
+We are all searching for a dream position.

 Please no recruiters.